 There are three sets of sequels that, to varying degrees, are related to the original.
 You’ll be excited to learn they will all be covered here!

-From Letterboxd: Slightly disturbed and painfully shy Angela Baker is sent away to summer camp with her cousin.
+Letterboxd summary: Slightly disturbed and painfully shy Angela Baker is sent away to summer camp with her cousin.
 Not long after Angela's arrival, things start to go horribly wrong for anyone with sinister or less than honorable intentions.

 Ratings from around the web